googleinterns/step3-2020/README.md

 ## Objective
 The Activism Platform organizes and promotes activism by connecting users to nonprofit organizations:
   - Promote accessibility with searching for organizations feature
-  - Promote impact and reach with recommending similar organizations feature
+  - Promote impact and reach with recommending organizations feature
   - Promote relevancy with crowdsourcing from users feature

 ![Alt Text](readme/search.gif)

 ## STEP Internship
-The web app is our capstone project for our [Google STEP Internship](https://buildyourfuture.withgoogle.com/programs/step/).
+This web app is our capstone project for our [Google STEP Internship](https://buildyourfuture.withgoogle.com/programs/step/).
 This internship offers first and second-year undergraduate students the opportunity to work on a software project alongside other STEP interns and full-time Googlers, and provides the chance to bridge the gap between academic understanding and practical professional experience.

 ## Table of Contents